 In common with many not-for-profit organizations, the Organization derives revenues from donations and fundraising activities, the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, verification of these revenues was limited to the amounts recorded in the records of the Organization.
-Therefore, we were not able to determine whether any adjustments might be necessary to donations and fundraising revenue, excess of revenues over expenses, and cashflows from operations for the years ended December 31, 2021 and December 31, 2020, current assets as at December 31, 2021 and December 31, 2020, and net assets as at January 1 and December 31, for both 2021 and 2020 years.
-Our audit opinion on the financial statements for the year ended December 31, 2020 was modified accordingly because of the possible effects of this limitation in scope.
+Therefore, we were not able to determine whether any adjustments might be necessary to donations and fundraising revenue, excess of revenues over expenses, and cashflows from operations for the years ended December 31, 2022 and December 31, 2021, and net assets as at January 1 and December 31, for both 2022 and 2021 years.
+Our audit opinion on the financial statements for the year ended December 31, 2021 was modified accordingly because of the possible effects of this limitation in scope.